-I Know What You Did Last Summer (2025) Movie Review - Some Things Should Stay Dead!
+I Know What You Did Last Summer (2025) review – A soul-less sequel

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain endings, and occasionally put out horror ranking lists.
 Today we are going to be taking a look at a movie that absolutely nobody asked for and I doubt anybody really wanted.
 The legacy sequel I Know What You Did Last Summer (2025).

 Can I understand why people would enjoy it?
 Absolutely!
-I enjoyed it when I was a teen and watched it for the first time.
+I enjoyed it when I watched it for the first time as a teen.
 With that being said, it’s a crap film and it more than earned the critical scorn cast on it since its release.
-We don’t need to pretend like director Jennifer Kaytin Robinson is committing some cardinal sin by continuing the series for a 2025 audience.
+We don’t need to pretend director Jennifer Kaytin Robinson is committing some cardinal sin by continuing the series for a 2025 audience.
 This isn’t some treasure of a series that deserves protection.

-With that being said, nobody asked for this legacy sequel.
+With that being said, nobody asked for this legacy sequel/series reboot.
 This film didn’t need to happen.
 Scream was actually a great movie; the entire series is fairly watchable, in fact.
-It makes sense to keep it going and the quality has remained high.
+It makes sense to keep it going as the quality has remained high.
 There was no reason to revisit I Know What You Did Last Summer other than for some faux-nostalgia.

 The story here is, basically, the same.
-Some kids (re: people in their thirties) are involved in an accident, someone dies, people in their thirties start receiving notes stating “I Know What You Did Last Summer“, bad shit happens, rinse and repeat.
+Some kids (re: people in their thirties) are involved in an accident, someone dies, the kids start receiving notes stating “I Know What You Did Last Summer“, bad shit happens, rinse and repeat.
 It’s the same movie almost to a level of parody.
-In fact, this film has absolutely no way to avoid the looming presence of its past itterations.
+In fact, this film has absolutely no way to avoid the looming presence of its past iterations.

 Instead, director Jennifer Robinson is forced to embrace them, warts and all.
 IKWYDLS is wildly self-aware and self-referential.
 The things that are happening here take place in the same world as the events of the previous movies.
 Hence why Jennifer Love-Hewitt and Freddie Prinze Jr reprise their roles from the previous films.